unytics/data-api/README.md

 );
 ```

-> 💡 If you don't want to pass by public bigfunction, you may prefer to deploy the function in your own BigQuery project.
+> 💡 If you don't want to pass by public bigfunction, you can deploy the function in your own BigQuery project.
 You can check the [doc here](https://unytics.io/bigfunctions/bigfunctions/export_table_to_datastore/).

 **Write data directly**
 ...